|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 (1) Ms: lost.

 (1) Rink [writings].
-All the following are reprints or translations based on this publication, not on an original manuscript.
+All the editions from the following incomplete list are reprints or translations based on this publication, not on an original manuscript.

 (2) Anon.
 [Königsberg: 1803].
 A pirated edition.